dotlang/language/README.md

 ```
 MatchExp = '(' tuple ')' :: '{' (CaseStmt)+ '}'
 ```
 - This is an expression.
+It is used to check if two variables can be matched according to matching rules.
 - First case which is matching will be executed and others will be skipped.
 - Case match can be based on value or type (used for sum types).
 - Each match case is a lambda without parentheses for input.
 The first case that can accept the value inside match will be executed.